 Professor Hamilton was born and raised in the Bedford Stuyvesant section of Brooklyn, NY.
 He is a graduate of Oberlin College and earned a PhD in economics from the University of North Carolina; he completed postdoctoral appointments at the University of Michigan and Yale University, respectively.
 He is frequently cited in the media, consults with various public official and serves as an advisor to several nonprofit organizations.

-Stephanie is a leading authority on Modern Monetary Theory, a new approach to economics that is taking the world by storm.
+Stephanie is an economist and lead author of the Levy Report, the central macroeconomic study on Full Student Debt Cancellation.
+She is the leading authority on Modern Monetary Theory, a new approach to economics that is taking the world by storm.
 She is considered one of the most important voices influencing the policy debate today.

 Her forthcoming book, The Deficit Myth: Modern Monetary Theory and Creating an Economy for the People (summer 2020), shows how to break free of the flawed thinking that has hamstrung policymakers around the world.